SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: SR

    Replaces each input sample with the sampling rate of the current sample.
+The output unit is *1/seconds*.

 .. py:function:: STALTA(sta, lta)